 Transvestism, most commonly referred to as “cross-dressing,” refers to the act of experiencing sexual arousal from wearing clothes typically associated with the opposite gender.
-For example, a man may become sexually aroused by wearing a bra and skirt while a woman may become aroused by wearing a jockstrap.
+For example, a Transvestism, more commonly known as “cross-dressing,” refers to the act of experiencing sexual arousal from wearing clothes typically associated with wearing cloths associated with a gender different from one’s own.
+For example, an individual who identifies as male may become sexually aroused by wearing a bra and skirt while an individual who identifies as a woman may become aroused by wearing a jockstrap.
 Cross-dressing is typically a brief, private activity.
-Transvestites rarely go outside dressed up, a behavior commonly referred to as going out “in drag”.1
+People who cross-dress typically do so in private, and when someone does cross-dress in public, they tend to characterize such behavior as going out “in drag”.1

-General transvestism or cross-dressing is different from transvestic fetishism.
+General cross-dressing is different from transvestic fetishism.
 Transvestic fetishism is when cross-dressing becomes a person’s only source of arousal.
-Transvestism is also different from transgenderism, which is when individuals feel that their sexual anatomy does not match their gender identity.
-Transgender people dress as the opposite gender as a lifestyle because they view themselves as trapped in the wrong body and identify with the opposite gender.
-Many cross-dressers identify themselves as heterosexual; therefore, cross-dressing is not necessarily a homosexual act.2
+Transvestism is also different from identifying as transgender, which is when individuals feel that their sexual anatomy does not match their gender identity.
+Transgender people dress according to their gender identity rather than wearing clothing associated with their sex assigned at birth; however, unlike cross-dressing and going out in drag, transgender individuals choose their clothing in conjunction with other gender-affirming life-style choices.
+In fact, many cross-dressers identify as cisgender and heterosexual.
+Therefore, cross-dressing is not necessarily a homosexual act and is not indicative of a person’s gender identity.2

 Subcategories of Transvestism

-Transvestites may not have a more specific label for themselves, or may choose not to label themselves at all; however, some transvestites identify with one of three common subgroups: nuclear transvestism, marginal transvestism, and fetishistic transsexualism.2, 3
+Cross-dressers may not have a more specific label for themselves, or may choose not to label themselves at all; however, some cross-dressers identify with one of three common subgroups: nuclear transvestism, marginal transvestism, and fetishistic transsexualism.2, 3

 “Nuclear transvestism” is defined by people who cross-dress, but make no bodily changes to feminize or masculinize themselves.
-“Marginal” transvestites choose to cross-dress, but also desire or have bodily alterations to become more like the other gender, such as implants or hormone therapy.
-The third category, “fetishistic transsexualism,” is similar to being transgender, however, a person in this group is sexually aroused by seeing themself as the other gender in addition to identifying as the other gender.
+“Marginal” cross-dressers choose to cross-dress, but also desire or have bodily alterations to become more like another gender, such as implants or hormone therapy.
+The third category, “fetishistic transsexualism,” is similar to being transgender, however, a person in this group is sexually aroused by seeing themself as another gender in addition to identifying as the gender.
 Note that nuclear transvestism is far more common than marginal transvestism and fetishistic transsexualism.3

 Reasons for Cross-Dressing

 Transvestism can be appealing for several different reasons.
-Some transvestites enjoy the feeling of violating a taboo that is associated with wearing the other sex’s clothing.
+Some cross-dressers enjoy the feeling of violating a taboo that is associated with wearing the clothing that may be worn by another gender.
 Some people view cross-dressing as a fun version of role-playing.
 Others may enjoy escaping the gender roles imposed on them by society.
-Still, others cross-dress out of curiosity of knowing what it is like to be the opposite gender.
-There can be an unlimited amount of other reasons why people might choose to wear the other gender’s clothing.1, 2
+Still, others cross-dress out of curiosity of knowing what it is like to be the opposite gender than what they identify as.
+There can be an unlimited amount of other reasons why people might choose to wear another gender’s clothing.1, 2

-Males are more likely than females to cross-dress for sexual arousal.
-Men are more likely to have sexual fetishes in general because men, on average, have more erotic sexual experiences when they are younger.
-These provide more opportunities for them to be conditioned and learn what arouses them sexually.
-This means they are more likely to respond to visual images and tactile stimuli (such as wearing women’s clothing) in a sexual way.
-Men also have more practical opportunities to cross-dress because there are many more garments exclusively labeled female, such as skirts, thong underwear, dresses, bras, high heels, etc. Women seem to cross-dress less frequently than males.
-This may be because women in Western societies are socially permitted to wear men’s clothing.
+People who identify as male are more likely than those who identify as female to cross-dress for sexual arousal.
+In general, people who identify as male are more likely to have sexual fetishes because, on average, they have more erotic sexual experiences when they are younger than those who identify as female.1 These provide more opportunities for male-identifying individuals to be conditioned and learn what arouses them sexually.
+This means they are more likely to respond to visual images and tactile stimuli (such as wearing feminine clothing) in a sexual way.
+Male identifying individuals also have more practical opportunities to cross-dress because there are many more garments exclusively labeled female, such as skirts, thong underwear, dresses, bras, high heels, etc. Woman identifying individuals seem to cross-dress less frequently than male identifying individuals.
 Sociologists argue that this can either take away the thrill of cross-dressing or make cross-dressing less noticeable.1

 Individuals vary in the extent to which they cross-dress.
-Some men may try on their partner’s skirt or bra once or twice for fun and would not label themselves as transvestites.
-Some men regularly incorporate wearing women’s clothing into masturbation or sexual activity.
-Frequent cross-dressers may have a different name for their alter-gendered ego.1 Some transvestites even take hormone treatments or get breast implants to make their bodies look more feminine for when they are dressing up, although this is an extreme and is infrequent.2 Transvestites that alter their bodies vary from transgendered people in that they do not want to be the opposite gender, but rather that they enjoy certain aspects of that gender.
-The transvestites do not feel trapped in the wrong body and still identify with the sex they were assigned at birth.2
+Some individuals who identifies as male may try on their female partner’s skirt or bra once or twice for fun and would not label themselves as cross-dressers.
+Some male identifying individuals regularly incorporate wearing another gender’s clothing into masturbation or sexual activity.
+Frequent cross-dressers may have a different name for their alter-gendered ego.1 Some cross-dressers even take hormone treatments or get breast implants to make their bodies look more feminine for when they are dressing up, although this occurs infrequently and can be considered a more extreme form of cross-dressing.2 Cross-dressers that alter their bodies may not consider themselves to be transgender d nor want to live as a different gender, and may simply enjoy certain aspects of a gender with which they do not identify.
+Individuals who cross-dress do not typically feel trapped in the wrong body and often identify with the sex they were assigned at birth.2

-People who participate in drag vary in their reasoning for dressing up as the other gender.
-Generally, drag queens have an internal sense of being male that does not change when performing in drag, while some see their performances as an outlet for a feminine portion of their gender identity.4 Many drag queens report feelings of arousal while performing in drag, but this is more rooted in a flirtatious energy with the audience than it is a direct result of cross-dressing alone.
-Many see it as an artistic outlet above all else, but some also see drag as a way to explore their identity.4
+People who participate in drag vary in their reasoning for dressing up as another gender.
+Generally, drag queens have an internal sense of being male that does not change when performing in drag, while some see their performances as an outlet for a feminine portion of their gender identity.9 Many drag queens report feelings of arousal while performing in drag, but this is more rooted in a flirtatious energy with the audience than it is a direct result of cross-dressing alone.
+Many see it as an artistic outlet above all else, but some also see drag as a way to explore their identity.9

 Fears and Treatment

-It can be very difficult for a transvestite to open up to a partner or friend and explain their sexual activity.1 Many transvestites are happily married or partnered to people who understand and accept their behaviors, but for others, the fear of judgement can lead them to hide this part of themselves, or even try to change it.2 Some transvestites feel guilty and uncomfortable for their behavior and may try and seek treatment to “cure” themselves.1, 2
+It can be very difficult for a cross-dresser to open up to a partner or friend and explain their sexual activity.1 Many cross-dressers are happily married or partnered to people who understand and accept their behaviors, but for others, the fear of judgement can lead them to hide this part of themselves, or even try to change it.2 Some cross-dressers feel guilty and uncomfortable for their behavior and may try and seek treatment to “cure” themselves.1, 2

 An important part of supporting someone having a hard time coming to terms with their desire to cross-dress is to remind them that cross-dressing is not abnormal.
 A more considerate approach is making the distinction between what is “normal” and what is “conventional.”
-Therefore, a transvestite is a normal person with an unconventional habit.1, 5 This line of thinking prevents dehumanization of people like transvestites, whose behavior fall outside of social expectations.
+Therefore, a cross-dresser is a normal person with an unconventional habit.1, 10 This line of thinking prevents dehumanization of people like cross-dressers, whose behavior falls outside of social expectations.

-Transvestism is a broad category, and the line between gender expression and means of arousal is often blurred, if at all existent.
+Transvestism is a broad category, and the line between gender expression and means of arousal is often blurred, if such distinction is made at all.
 No matter the reason, cross-dressing can be a way to explore one’s sense of self and expand the social restrictions put on identity.
 With greater representation of unconventional gender expression in recent years, conversations about transvestism, fetishistic or otherwise, are likely to become more understood and accepted simply as a different way of expressing oneself.

 - Bloom, Amy.
 “Normal : transsexual CEOs, cross-dressing cops, and hermaphrodites with attitude.”
 Ed.
 1. Random House: New York, 2002.